 The purpose of this program is to bring together outstanding young scholars and scientists from all disciplines within the natural sciences from Germany, the United States and Japan.

 The symposia challenge them to rethink the boundaries of their disciplines.
 Together, they strive to reach new frontiers of understanding as they discuss recent advances, cutting edge research and budding opportunities.

 At the same time, the symposia serve to establish and strengthen ties among future leaders of partnering countries.
 The are intended to stimulate new discussions across disciplines, encourage the exchange of knowledge, and offer participants a start to a productive long-term cooperation with other young scientists in different fields.
-Collaborations between the participants are supported by follow-up programs offered by the Alexander von Humboldt-Foundation (AvH) and its American partners.
+Collaborations between the participants are supported by follow-up programs offered by the Alexander von Humboldt-Foundation (AvH) and its American and Japanese partners